FusionAuth/fusionauth-site/site/_posts/2022-06-14-why-no-auth-in-oauth.md

 There are other similar frameworks, such as the [Trusted Digital Identity Framework](https://www.dta.gov.au/our-projects/digital-identity/trusted-digital-identity-framework) and the [UK digital identity & attributes trust framework](https://www.gov.uk/government/publications/uk-digital-identity-attributes-trust-framework-updated-version) with varying levels of detail.

-## Other benefits
+## Future proofing

-By leaving the details of authentication methods to the authorization server, the specifications will continue to be relevant even if new methods of authentication are invented.
-For example, neither WebAuthn or FaceID existed when OAuth 2 was published.
+By leaving the details of authentication methods to the authorization server, the OAuth and OIDC specifications remain relevant even if new methods of authentication are invented.
+For example, neither WebAuthn or FaceID existed when RFC 6749 was published.

-But because the means of authentication is out of scope, they can both be used in the course of generating an access token, *if the authorization server requires it*.
+But because the precise method of authentication is out of scope, both WebAuthn and FaceID can both be used in the process of obtaining an access token, *if the authorization server requires it*.
+The determination of the appropriate level of assurance for the login process is entirely up to the authorization server.

+## Context specific authentication

-In addition to future proofing, an authorization server can introduce new functionality strengthening authentication at the authorization server *without affecting any dependent applications*.
+In addition to future proofing, an authorization server can introduce functionality strengthening authentication at the authorization server *without affecting any dependent applications*.

-Examples include:
+Examples of such functionality include:

 * requiring one or more additional factors of authentication
 * requiring specific factors for certain users
 * implementing server side checks for suspicious behavior, such as requesting 100 password reset emails from the same IP address
 * adding a CAPTCHA to prevent bot activity or credential stuffing

-All of these are entirely the province of the authorization server and can be layered in without affecting any protected resources or applications which depend on the token.
+All of these are entirely the province of the authorization server.
+They can be added without affecting any protected resources or applications which depend on the token, when it is finally issued.

-As RFC 6749 says
-> [The access token] enables ... [removes] the resource server's need to understand a wide range of authentication methods.
+As RFC 6749 says, using this indirection removes "the resource server's need to understand a wide range of authentication methods."

 The authorization server can also, as mentioned in the OAuth 2.1 draft, authenticate the user by delegating to an external identity store (or more than one).
-This allows for flexibility in terms of "who owns the user".
+This allows for flexibility in terms of who "owns the user", or which system is the system of record for a given user.

 ## It's not just authentication

 Funnily enough, authentication isn't the only major topic skirted by OAuth and OIDC.

-Another major question that is simply not answered by these specifications: "How is the user provisioned in the authorization server?"
+Another question critical to identity that is simply not answered by these specifications is "How is the user provisioned in the authorization server?"

 While there are [specifications like SCIM](http://www.simplecloud.info/) that cover this, for OAuth and OIDC they are out of scope.

 ## Conclusion